isaac-roe/Final-Project/source/luke_combs/when_it_rains_it_pours.rst

 Luke Albert Combs was born on March 2, 1990.
 He was born as well as raised in North Carolina.
 He attended A.C.
 Reynolds High School and was involved with various vocal groups while he was there.
 Luke went on to attend Appalachian State University.
-During his senior year at Appalachian State Luke decided to drop out and pursue his music career with only a month left before he would graduate.
-His dream of becoming a signer would come true and he eventually released his debut album in June of 2017.
+During his senior year at Appalachian State, Luke decided to drop out and pursue his music career with only a month left before he would graduate.
+His dream of becoming a singer would come true, and he eventually released his debut album in June of 2017.
 After this, Luke would go on to perform on various tours.
-Tours that he headlined in include the following.
+Tours that he headlined include the following.

 * Don't Tempt Me with a Good Time Tour (2017-18)
 * Beer Never Broke My Heart Tour (2019)
 * What You See Is What You Get Tour (2020-21)

-He was also involved other tours in which he was no the headliner.
+He was also involved in other tours in which he was not the headliner.
 Those include the following.

 * The Devil Don't Sleep Tour (2017) with Brantley Gilbert
 * High Noon Neon Tour (2018) with Jason Aldean